 Create the central repository

-Create a repository named coderabbit in your organization.
-The location depends on your platform:
+coderabbit in your organization.
+The location depends on your platform:- GitHub:

-• Bitbucket Cloud: workspace/coderabbit
+project/coderabbit - Bitbucket Cloud:

 2